Home / Gym Startup Costs

 high effort$0 – $500/mo·1–3 months

 Free outdoor boot camps in parks generate Instagram content and brand awareness simultaneously.
-Pitch corporate HR departments for employee wellness programs — these provide high-volume, low-acquisition-cost members.
+Pitch corporate HR departments for employee wellness programs.
+These provide high-volume, low-acquisition-cost members.

 Email & SMS (CRM Automation)